Header menu logo Deedle

 |> Series.indexWith days |> Series.mapKeys DateTimeOffset.Parse

-// Generate uniform resampling based on dates.
-Fill
+// Generate uniform resampling based on dates, fill missing with nearest smaller

 let sampled =